! Below script is for Google Grow for Mediavine >

-It's really easy to calculate how many spindles or balusters are required when installing the stair balustrade/handrailing with a simple formula, depending on the size of the stair spindles you are fitting.
+It's really easy to calculate how many spindles or balusters are required when installing the stair balustrade/handrails with a simple formula, depending on the size of the stair spindles you are fitting.

-In order to satisfy building codes, stair spindles need to be installed with gaps no wider than 100mm (4") at the widest point (double check with you're local building inspector if you are unsure as this may vary depending on your location).
-A 100mm sphere/ball must not be able to fit between them at any point, the theory being that a child could fit their head through a gap like that and fall potentially strangling themselves or fit their whole body through and fall.
+In order to satisfy building codes, generally stair spindles need to be installed with gaps no wider than 100mm (4") at the widest point (double check with you're local building inspector if you are unsure as this may vary depending on your location).

 Sometimes however there are no treads, like when fitting a balustrade to garden decking, a landing, a porch or a veranda for example or when installing a straight gallery of stair spindles.

 In this instance, I use this simple formula for working out the exact number I will need in order to comply with the building code and regulations (of less than 100mm gaps).

 Using a tape measure, first take an inside measurement across from newel post to newel post.